Subjects and academic information

 The Step-by-Step Guide to Finding Subjects as a Study Abroad and Exchange Student (PDF, 3MB) shows you how to use the UTS Handbook which provides comprehensive information on UTS subjects.
-You can use these detailed to get study approvals from your home university.
+You can use these detailed subject outlines to get study approvals from your home university.
 The Step-by-Step Guide to Finding Subjects as a Study Abroad and Exchange Student also shows you how to use the UTS Timetable Planner.

 Is the subject undergraduate or postgraduate?